Ecological art: Orientations

 Contemporary ecological art has been articulated across interdisciplinary and scholarly groups in terms of life-centered issues, community participation, public dialogue, and ecological sustainability.
-In 1996, the educator and activist, Don Krug identified concepts frequently addressed by ecological artists that can be used by to interpret ecological perspectives and practices.
+In 1996, the educator and activist Don Krug identified concepts frequently addressed by ecological artists that can be used by to interpret ecological perspectives and practices.

-The following four orientations were identified: Environmental Design, Ecological Design, Social Restoration, and Ecological Restoration.
+The following four orientations were identified: Environmental design, ecological design, ecological restoration, and social restoration.